 You will see parameters called Optimizer followed by a number, as this type of trading system is black-box, which means the working logic is hidden from the customer and only a number can be used to get the best results.

-We recommend that you run the Quick Optimisation first and then the full optimization after, but unchecking the volume optimization and only use the Optimizer parameters.
+We recommend that you run the Quick Optimisation first and then the full optimization after, but uncheck the volume optimization and only use the Optimizer parameters.

 We recommend that you experiment with this set to 'Yes' and 'No', the turbo boost parameter will open more trades and provide a much higher net profit, but it can also increase the drawdown.